The Full Micky

 I feel you.

-I feel you because if I were trying to watch classic movies with my partner and then they were sneaking in charade, I'd be a little annoyed.
+I feel you, because if I were trying to watch classic movies with my partner and then they were sneaking in charade, I'd be a little annoyed.

 But then when she turned around and made you watch Biodome,

+I don't know.
 This is some kind of love language.

+I think we may need to hear this one in person, Jennifer.
 I kind of just want to know which Ernest movies are involved in this.

-Like, is it just Ernest goes to jail or is it full-on Ernest Scared Stupid?
+Like, is it just Ernest goes to jail or is it full-on Ernest's Scared Stupid?
+All the way, all the way to the end of the Ernest Quantum Universe.

 When she puts on Dorphon Golf, that's when you know it's serious.

 If Rick is representing this accurately, then Rick's wife and whole human being in her own right is playing some incredible mind games here.
+Because what I was going to say was,

 hey, you know, you're a film fanatic.
+You lead with it.

 And that puts a certain pressure on someone who's watching a movie with you.

-Because if you're just a person who just wants to enjoy a movie or a TV show and you're sitting there with a film fanatic who maybe is pointing out things about the movie to you or is trying to educate you and what a movie is like, and you just, I just want to watch the thing,
+Because if you're just a person who just wants to enjoy a movie or a TV show and you're sitting there with a film fanatic who maybe is pointing out things about the movie to you or is trying to educate you and what a movie is like, and you just want to watch the thing,

 then yeah,